 SIP intercoms offer two-way voice functionality that empower offices, commercial spaces, schools, hospitals, apartments, and more with a voice intercom solution that expands security and communication capabilities.
-Our upcoming GSC3510 is a two-way SIP intercom that comes feature-rich at an affordable price point, expanding our portfolio for our resellers and installers.
+Our upcoming GSC3510 is a two-way SIP intercom speaker and microphone that comes feature-rich at an affordable price point, expanding our portfolio for resellers and installers.
 In this blog post, you’ll learn about the GSC3510’s technical specifications, key features, and example deployment scenarios.

 Our highly anticipated upcoming generation of carrier-grade IP phones, the GRP2600 series, has raised a lot of interest.
 The beta club application period for the GRP2614 has only just now closed, and there is a lot of excitement about this new line.
 With that excitement comes a lot of questions about its features, capabilities, design, and technical specs.
 In this blog post I’ll answer the frequently asked questions, and provide some insight, about this powerful series of IP phones.
 Read on to learn more.